ahecht/open_github_wiki_article_in_browser/README.md

 ## Settings

-You'll have to set your username and repo in the settings file.
-This is the dumb part.
+This is the dumb part: You'll have to set your username and repo in a settings file called OpenGithubWikiArticleInBrowser.sublime-settings.

 ```
 {